PoDiGG/podigg-evaluate/README.md

 which respectively measures realism for the Belgian bus and railway company and the Dutch railway company.
 `data/data.zip` must be inzipped before these measurements can be initiated.

+## Performance

+`bin/performance.sh` will measure the execution times and memory usage for different parameters.

 ## Data sources
 All data sources from `data/data.zip` are created using the [Population density generator](https://github.com/PoDiGG/population-density-generator).